yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 ## Cluster health

-YugabyteDB monitors the health of your clusters, based on [cluster alert](#cluster-alerts) conditions, and displays the health as either Healthy, Needs Attention, or Unhealthy based criteria as shown in the following table.
+YugabyteDB monitors the health of your clusters based on [cluster alert](#cluster-alerts) conditions and displays the health as either Healthy, Needs Attention, or Unhealthy.
+The following table provides details on the criteria used to determine the cluster health.

 | Status | Alert | Level |
 | :----- | :---- | :---- |